Valsartan/hydrochlorothiazide (By mouth)

 - Ask your doctor before you use any medicine, supplement, or salt substitute that contains potassium.

-- If you also use cholestyramine or colestipol, take these at least 4 hours after you take this medicine.
+- If you also use cholestyramine or colestipol, take these at least 4 to 6 hours before or 4 hours after you take this medicine.

 - Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.